rasatpc/WeatherButton/README.md

 # WeatherButton
-Takes a screenshot of your selected weather website, crops it, and makes an icon button and image dialog box.
+Takes a screenshot of your selected weather website, crops it, makes an icon button and image dialog box.
 This is a Do-it-yourself (DIY) app to customize your weather information as per your nearest and accurate station.
 Each site is different as well as the language.
 This is a model of how it is made.
 It runs in Fvwm (myExt) and in any DE or WM.

 Requires Cutycapt and ImageMagic:
 * sudo apt install cutycapt imagemagick-common